LucasBehrendt/tech-blog/README.md

 ## Agile Methodology

 To better plan and understand the development process, an agile approach was taken when implementing features.
 GitHub Projects provides a great way of keeping track of progress made and user stories to develop.
 By creating a project board on a basic kanban template, the development process can be overviewed and tackled in a proficient and time-effective way.
-Each user story was first created and added to the project board, then moved to In Progress as the feature was being developed, and finally to Done.
-With this approach it's easy to make sure the most important features gets implemented first.
+Each user story was first created, assigned to an Epic and added to the project board, then moved to In Progress as the feature was being developed, and finally to Done.

+Labels were created and assigned to each user story to help keep track of the importance.
+'Must have' labelled user stories have all been finished, 'Should have' labelled user stories were mostly finished, save for one.
+The 'Could Have' labelled user stories were not implemented due to time constrains, but this labelling system provides a valuable way of ensuring that the most important features gets implemented first.

+The distribution of user stories by label are:

+- Must have: 60% (12 of 20)

+- Should have: 25% (5 of 20)

+- Could have: 15% (3 of 20)

+When starting the development of each user story, the implementation was broken down into smaller steps that simplified how to tackle the process.
+For example, when developing the 'create posts' user story, steps like creating the view, rendering the form, handling user errors etc were a great way of managing the development process.
+This helped keep an organized and agile mindset on how to get the best result within a reasonable timeframe.

-This approach is especially powerful when working in teams, but still made the development process more enjoyable and easier to keep track of when developing alone.
+This agile approach is especially powerful when working in teams, but still made the development process more enjoyable and easier to keep track of when developing alone.

 <details>